-In the general population over 83% of people who die of coronary heart disease are 65 or older as compared with only 44% of individuals in the CT DDS population.
-Of the remaining cardiac related deaths in the DDS population group: twenty-two percent (22%) of the cardiac deaths occurred prior to the age of 50 years and 34% percent of between the ages of 50-65.
+In the general population over 83% of people who die of coronary heart disease are 65 or older as compared with only 29% of individuals in the CT DDS population.
+Of the remaining cardiac related deaths in the DDS population group: twenty-four percent (24%) of the cardiac deaths occurred prior to the age of 50 years and 46% percent of the cardiac deaths occurred between the ages of 50-65.

-There is a greater prevalence of congenital heart conditions and atrioventricular septal defects found in people with Down Syndrome.
-However, CT DDS data reveals that the incidence of cardiac deaths reported for people with Down Syndrome were in line with the rest of the DDS population.
+There is a greater prevalence of congenital heart conditions and atrioventricular septal defects found in people with Down syndrome.
+However, CT DDS data reveals that the incidence of cardiac deaths reported for people with Down syndrome was in line with the rest of the DDS population.